 You can do this, too, with investing.
 The challenge is that you may never find a proven methodology that works consistently.
 Even if you do, you’ll have to be very strict in following it, and it’ll never be completely perfect.

-The best “formula” I can give you is the value investing method–born from the father of value investing, Benjamin Graham.
-This methodology has been adopted by successful investors like Warren Buffett and focuses on companies that don’t go into debt, make good products or services, have strong overall financials, and pay a dividend to their investors (there are many more idiosyncrasies on value investing, so it’s best you check this article out and read Graham’s book).
+The best formula I can give you is the value investing method–born from the father of value investing, Benjamin Graham.
+This methodology has been adopted by successful investors like Warren Buffett and focuses on companies that don’t go into debt, make good products or services, have strong overall financials, and pay a dividend to their investors (there are many more idiosyncrasies in value investing, so its best you check this article out and read Graham’s book).

 The point is that if you have a formula that works, and you stick to it, you’ll avoid making emotionally-driven investment decisions because you’re simply following a logical pattern.
 If an investment fits within certain guidelines, you buy.
 If it doesn’t, or when it doesn’t, you sell.